bjoelle/ClaDS-tutorial/README.md

 ### Setting up the clock priors

-Next come the clock model, and again we will follow the original study and use a relaxed lognormal clock model.
+Next come the clock model, and here we will follow the original study and use a relaxed lognormal clock model.

 > In the **Clock Model** panel, Click on the arrow next to **Strict Clock**, and select the **Relaxed Clock Log Normal** model.
 >